 Success in recruiting starts with finding and using the right support.

-High school students who already ride, parents of interested high school students, teachers, bike shops and cycling community members can all get the word out about a new team, so get them involved early.
+Student-athletes who already ride, parents of interested students, teachers, bike shops and cycling community members can all get the word out about a new team, so get them involved early.
 If every student interested in cycling recruits two friends for the team you will have a successful program in now time.
 The same concept applies to adults.

 When talking with prospective riders, offer them a flyer and a team contact e-mail and/or phone number for riders and parents to contact with any questions.